 Liquid Web's starter VPS product gives you two CPUs, 2GB RAM, 40GB SSD space, 100GB backup, and 10TB bandwidth, for instance, and is priced from $59 (£42) a month.
-If you choose the yearly plan, the price drops to $39 per month.
+If you choose the two-year plan, the price drops to $15 per month.

 Some hosts have cheaper VPS plans, but that's often because specifications have been trimmed to the bare minimum.
 Liquid Web takes a more honest approach, with even the most basic plans including items that are often chargeable extras elsewhere.
 For example, that $59 gets you built-in backups, Gigabit transfers, unlimited sites, a dedicated IP address, CloudFlare CDN, DDoS protection, antivirus, antispam, cPanel/WHM or Plesk Onyx, and more.